zeddic/WE-BMC-Website/README.md

 #WE-BMC-Website

 This website has been created for the Western Engineering Biomedical Club.

-The purpose of this website to bring increase awareness of the club initatives and increase student involvement.
+The purpose of this website to increase awareness of the club initatives and increase student involvement.

 To view the current website please click the link below (note: website is not complete):